 While there will always be potential for change to the codes, the advantages of taking a planned approach to future recruitment should not be overlooked.

 The codes of practice give a good insight into how you can create job titles to match your future skills needs, and also how to map out the career paths and progression of foreign employees in the future as well as an indication of the salaries required under the SOC codes.

-As experienced advisers to businesses on all aspects of corporate immigration, global mobility and Home Office applications, we can assist with any questions you may have about SOC codes, CoS allocations or the Tier 2 process in general.
+As experienced advisers to businesses on all aspects of corporate immigration, global mobility and Home Office applications, we can assist with any questions you may have about SOC codes, CoS allocations or the Skilled Worker or ICT visa in general.

 SOC code refers to the Standard Occupational Classification (SOC), an ONS system used to classify all types of paid jobs in the UK economy.